Manipur: Six underground groups call for total shutdown on Independence Day

 Additionally, two other insurgent groups, the Socialist Revolutionary Party (SOREPA) and the National Revolutionary Front of Manipur (NRFM), have also announced their support for the boycott and called for a 12-hour statewide bandh on the same day.

-The insurgency in Manipur began in the 1960s, with groups such as the UNLF, PLA, PREPAK, KCP, and KYKL advocating for the state’s secession from India and the restoration of its pre-merger status.
+The insurgency in Manipur began in the 1960s, with groups such as the UNLF, PLA, PREPAK, KCP, and KYKL advocating for the state’s secession from India and the restoration of its status prior to its merger.

 This movement traces its origins to the 1949 merger agreement, which many members of the Meitei community opposed, citing the lack of legislative consent.